 This step is usually only performed on brand new watches, or on watches that you haven’t worn in a while.
 When you first get your watch, the automatic movement most likely hasn’t been initiated yet, so you’ll need to start it up.
 Also, if you find yourself inactive for an extended period of time, you’ll probably have to do this at some point again as well.
 You will also need to set the time more often if you play sports or move your arm excessively throughout the day, depending on the caliber of mechanical movement in your timepiece.

 There are a couple of ways to do this.
 The first time you wind your watch, you should remove it from your wrist and use the crown; the rotating knob sticking out of the watch.
-Unscrew the crown then wind the crown clockwise, probably around twenty or thirty times, to start the movement of the watch.
+Unscrew the crown (if it’s a screw-down crown) then wind the crown clockwise, probably around twenty or thirty times, to start the movement of the watch.
 Later on, a more casual way to restart your watch’s movement is also to gently shake your wrist from right to left and let the self-sustaining gears in the watch take over, although this is less recommended.
 Once you wind the crown, you should be able to tell your success by movement of the second hand and the watch should be able to keep itself running with your everyday movements from there for quite a while.

 Adjusting The Time